Have you found the Sun Blocking Clothing For You and your family yet?

-However, there is a more accurate way of determining the intensity of UV radiation at a given place and time than staring at your shadow.
+However, there is a more accurate way of determining the intensity of UV radiation at a given place and time than checking your shadow.
 (This shadow rule is easier to teach your kids, though.)

 You can use the UV Index.
 This index is a scale that ranges from zero (low UV radiation strength) to eleven and over (very high strength).
 You can check this UV index, or download an app if you prefer.

-This will allows you to take the sun safe precautions that keep you safe before going out into the sun.
+This will allow you to take sun-safe precautions that keep you safe before going out into the sun.
 This also explains why sun-blocking hats, shirts, and sunglasses are so important to keep you safe.

 Let’s Look A Bit More At Vitamin D

 We all know that some exposure to the sun is beneficial for our bodies.
 Through UV radiation, specifically UVB radiation, our bodies can produce vitamin D.